 But age is not the only factor.
 As with humans, genetics can contribute to the development of cancer in dogs.

 What Dog Breeds Are Most Likely to Get Cancer?

 Though all dogs are susceptible to developing cancer, some are more prone to certain types of cancer over others.
 Cancer generally affects larger dogs, with the exception of the Bichon Frise.

 What Are the Most Common Types of Cancer in Dogs?

 Melanoma is a malignant skin cancer that affects pigmented cells, or melanocytes.
 Mostly found on the mouth as well as in mucous membranes, they can also be found in a dog’s hair.
-Many tumors on the skin are benign, but in most cases, canine melanoma is a highly aggressive cancer that spreads quickly throughout the body.
+Many tumors on the skin are benign, but in most cases, melanoma is a highly aggressive type of dog skin cancer that spreads quickly throughout the body.